wmasehlele/installment-calulator/README.md

 # installment-calulator
-A basic installment calculator in java
+A basic loan installment calculator in java